nrfconnect/sdk-nrf/samples/bluetooth/peripheral_mds/README.rst

 #.
 Upload the symbol file generated from your build to your Memfault account so that the information from your application can be parsed.
    The symbol file is located in the build folder: :file:`peripheral_memfault/build/zephyr/zephyr.elf`:

    a.
-In a web browser, navigate to `Memfault`_.
+Open `Memfault`_ in a web browser.
    #.
 Log in to your account and select the project you created earlier.
    #.
 Navigate to :guilabel:`Fleet` > :guilabel:`Devices` in the left side menu.
       You can see your newly connected device and the software version in the list.
    #.
 Select the software version number for your device and click :guilabel:`Upload` to upload the symbol file.
-      You can see your newly connected device and the software version in the list.

 #.
-Return to the terminal and press the **Tab** button on your keyboard to confirm that the Memfault shell is working.
+Return to the terminal and press the Tab button on your keyboard to confirm that the Memfault shell is working.
    The shell commands available are displayed.

    To learn about the Memfault shell commands, issue command ``mflt help``
 #.
 Use the buttons to trigger Memfault crashes, traces and metrics collection.

    See :ref:`peripheral_mds_user_interface` for details about button functions.
 #.
 Explore the Memfault user interface to see the errors and metrics sent from your device.